consensys-vertical-apps/mmi-defi-adapters/README.md

     </b>
 </h1>

-# Introduction

-Welcome to our defi-adapter library, often defi-protocols have their own unique interfaces and data structures posing challenges while fetching or interacting with them.
+# Welcome to our DeFi Adapter Library! 🚀

-This library of adapters takes care of fetching and transforming underlying protocol data into a standardized format which can be used by portfolio dashboards.
+This library is designed to simplify and standardize the process of fetching and interacting with data from various DeFi protocols, which often have unique interfaces and data structures.
+Our adapters fetch and transform underlying protocol data into a standardized format that can be easily used by portfolio dashboards.

+## Our Goals 🎯

-Our goal is to (i) connect users with DeFi protocols (ii) benefit the wider ecosystem (iii) simplify and standardize adapters building (iv) provide the following data in a standardized format:
+1. Connect users with DeFi protocols
+2. Benefit the wider ecosystem
+3. Simplify and standardize adapter building
+4. Provide the following data in a standardized format:

-- Defi positions by address.
-Results should include the balance of the underlying token(s) such as USDC, WETH etc.
+   - DeFi positions by address, including the balance of underlying tokens such as USDC, WETH, etc.
-- Total value locked by pool
+   - Total Value Locked (TVL) by pool
-- APY/APY by pool
+   - APY/APR by pool
    - Daily profit and loss by address
    - Price of LP token
    - Deposits by address
    - Withdrawals by address
    - Claimed rewards by address

 ## Overview of this library

-From left to right, get onchain data and standardize.
+From left to right, get-onchain-data and convert to standardize format.

 ![Alt text](high-level.png)